Visual Arts Program/Art Camp

-- The Charleston Artist Guild High School Seniors Art Contest was held in March 2016.
-A jury of professional artists recognized Michelle Chun as one of the top four artists in the competition.
-She has received the $1000 Founders Scholarship.
+- The Charleston Artist Guild High School Seniors Art Contest is held each year.
+In 2018 Rebecca Poole received an Of Interest award for an original painting.
+In 2016 a jury of professional artists recognized Michelle Chun as one of the top four artists in the competition.
+She received the $1000 Founders Scholarship.

 - Two Bishop England students were recognized in the 2016 Scholastic Art & Writing Awards Southeast Art Region-At-Large.